 The Seven Regions of Turkey Showcasing the Geographical Diversity

 The seven regions of Turkey ideally introduce the country’s diversity.
-The world stereotypes Turkey, yet geographical facts easily explain its uniqueness.
+The world stereotypes Turkey, yet geographical facts easily explain its uniqueness and how the different regions of Turkey vary in climate, culture, and lifestyle.
+If you’re considering a move or investment, there is a wide choice of property for sale in Turkey across these regions.

 • Turkey covers more than 783,000 square kilometres and is the world’s 37th largest country.